particle-iot/docs/src/content/reference/firmware.md

 ### hasPendingErase()
 ### performPendingErase()

-*These are optional functions for advanced use cases*
+*Automatic page erase is the default behavior.
+This section describes optional functions the application can call to manually control page erase for advanced use cases.*

 After enough data has been written to fill the first page, the EEPROM emulation will write new data to a second page.
 The first page must be erased before being written again.

 Erasing a page of Flash pauses processor execution (including code running in interrupts) for 500ms since no instructions can be fetched from Flash while the Flash controller is busy erasing the EEPROM page.
+This could cause issues in applications that use EEPROM but rely on precise interrupt timing.

 `hasPendingErase()` lets the application developer check if a full EEPROM page needs to be erased.
 When the application determines it is safe to pause processor execution to erase EEPROM it calls